-to avoid times of day when noise impacts are more likely to affect adjacent landowners, ie: to avoid times of day when holse impacts are more likely to attect adjacent landowners, le: $\alpha$ and $\alpha$ is a structure in a structure the measurement of vehicle should be limited to be $\alpha$ ()/b()() construction activities, including the movement of vehicle should be limited to between 0/130 and 17h30.
-No construction related activities should be permitted over weekends.
-Work on site must be well-planned and should proceed efficiently so as to limit the duration of the disturbance.
-Vehicles and equipment must be kept in good working condition.
+- A complaints register should be available on site. - Strict operating hours for heavy vehicles and construction activities should be implemented so as to avoid times of day when noise impacts are more likely to affect adjacent landowners, ie: construction activities, including the movement of vehicle should be limited to between 07h30 and 17h30. - No construction related activities should be permitted over weekends. - Work on site must be well-planned and should proceed efficiently so as to limit the duration of the disturbance. - Vehicles and equipment must be kept in good working condition.
 If deemed necessary, machinery and equipment should be fitted with mufflers/ exhaust silencers.
-No unnecessary disturbances should be allowed to emanate from the construction site.
-Due to the location of the proposed development site to residents, noise levels must be kept to a minimum at all times.
-If excessive noise is expected on the boundary of the residential erven bordering the site, the residents must be informed in advance of when the high noise levels will occur and for how long they will occur.
-Workers should be educated on how to control noise-generating activities that have the notential to become disturbances, particularly over an extended period of time Noise levels must comply with the relevant health & safety regulations and SANS codes and • Noise levels most comply with the levelth & Safety Officer as necessary and appropriate should be monitored by the Health & safety Officer as necessary and appropriate.
-Arrected parties must be informed of the excessive noise factors.
-Dust Land clearing and earthmoving activities should not be undertaken during strong winds, where Early cloaining and carrierowing derivings should not be undertaken during should winds, where nowible Clagred grogs should be provided with a suitable cover as soon as possible, and not left even and Cleared dreas should be provided with a suitable cover as soon as possible, and not left exposed for extended periods of time The eligible effected in the start of the st Stockpiles of topsoli, spoli material and other material that may generate aust must be protected trom wind erosion (e.g. covered with netting, tarpaulin or other appropriate measures.
-Note that topsoil should not be covered with tarpaulin as this may kill the seedbank).
-The location of stockpiles must take into account, the prevailing wind direction, and should be situated so as to have the least possible dust impact to surrounding residents, road-users and other land-users.
+No unnecessary disturbances should be allowed to emanate from the construction site. - Due to the location of the proposed development site to residents, noise levels must be kept to a minimum at all times.
+If excessive noise is expected on the boundary of the residential erven bordering the site, the residents must be informed in advance of when the high noise levels will occur and for how long they will occur. - Workers should be educated on how to control noise-generating activities that have the potential to become disturbances, particularly over an extended period of time. - Noise levels must comply with the relevant health & safety regulations and SANS codes and should be monitored by the Health & Safety Officer as necessary and appropriate. - Affected parties must be informed of the excessive noise factors.